opinionated-digital-center/python-library-project-generator/README.rst

     $ make setup-dev-env-full

-* Create a repo on Github or Gitlab (cloud or hosted) and push your local repo to it.
+* Create a repo on GitHub or GitLab (cloud or hosted) and push your local repo to it.
-* If you did not use Gitlab for hosting your project, you need to `create a pipeline on Gitlab.com
+* If you did not use GitLab for hosting your project, you need to `create a pipeline on GitLab.com
   <https://docs.gitlab.com/ee/ci/ci_cd_for_external_repos/>`_.

 .. |ss| raw:: html